omerrevach/yo-nginx/README.md

 - **SSM & VPC Endpoints** for secure EC2 management (no public IPs)
 - **Terraform modules** for VPC, EC2, ALB, IAM, Route53, and Endpoints

+HTTPS is terminated at the ALB.
+The Dockerized nginx instance on EC2 listens on HTTP only, since the EC2 is deployed in a private subnet with no public IP and is only accessible through the ALB.

 ## Architecture Diagram